University of Colorado Denver: Business School

 The University of Colorado Denver Business School is accredited by AACSB International.
 The school is accredited at both the undergraduate and graduate levels.
 The Business School is one of only a few schools in the US to have a separate accreditation for its Accounting program.
 Business is one of the school's most popular majors since it is located in the heart of Downtown Denver.
 The Business School has worked with some of Colorado's top businesses such as Molson Coors, Wells Fargo, First Bank and Frontier Airlines, who provide feedback on the school's curriculum.

 School of Public Affairs

 The School of Public Affairs at CU Denver is accredited by the Network of Schools of Public Policy, Affairs, and Administration (NASPAA).
-The school offers a number of highly ranked programs, including environmental policy, nonprofit management and public management.
-The online Master of Criminal Justice program was recently ranked in the top 10 nationwide by U.S. News & World Report.
-Students can choose from a wide range of innovative Master of Public Affairs and Master of Criminal Justice concentrations.
-The school also offers a Ph.D. in Public Affairs and recently launched a highly successful Bachelor of Criminal Justice undergraduate degree.

 Rankings

 For 2021, U.S. News & World Report ranked the university 113th in Top Public Schools, 106th in Top Performers on Social Mobility, and 161st in Best Undergraduate Engineering Programs.